nikshitramesh/Word-Utility/README.md

 ## Features

 - Do play with a text-based game and also review it
 - Displays comments in real-time
-- Email capture with each submission
+- Enable Dark Mode and switch easily between Light and Dark Mode
 - JSON-based backend communication

 ## Getting Started